Faces and maximizer subsets of highest weight modules: Introduction

 We now briefly outline the rest of the paper.
-In Section \ref{S2}, we discuss several motivating questions and results in the literature, as well as connections between them and the current paper.
-We also survey known results from the literature (which are mostly for finite-dimensional modules) by reformulating some of them into the language of {\it weak faces}; this notation is very convenient to extend these results to all highest weight modules.

-Section \ref{S3} contains the main results of this paper.
-In Section \ref{S4}, we classify the weak faces that contain the highest weight; this approach also provides an alternate proof of some of the results in \cite{KR} for all highest weight modules over a dense set of weights.
-The remainder of the paper is devoted to proving the main results stated in Section \ref{S3}.
-This culminates in Section \ref{Sfer}, where we compute the convex hull, stabilizer subgroup, and vertices of (the hull of) the weights of all simple highest weight modules (among others).
+In Section \ref{S2}, we set notation and write down the main results of the paper, discussing along the way several motivating questions and related results in the literature.
+The remaining sections are dedicated to proving these main results.
+In particular, as discussed above, we present several approaches to proving the main results for different families of highest weight modules.
+For instance, the algebraic approach in Section \ref{S4} avoids using the Weyl group in studying modules $\vla$ when $\lambda$ avoids the simple root hyperplanes; this approach provides an alternate proof of some of the results in \cite{KR} for all highest weight modules $\vla$ over a dense set of weights $\lambda$.
+In Sections \ref{S5} and \ref{Sfer}, we prove three of the main results on the structure of highest weight modules $\vla$, by computing the convex hull, stabilizer subgroup, and vertices of (the hull of) the weights of $\vla$.
 There are also two applications of our techniques and results.
-In Section \ref{Sappl1}, we present our main application and motivating question: namely, to compute the set of weights of simple highest weight modules (and others).
-In Section \ref{Sappl2}, we compute the unique ``largest" and ``smallest" highest weight modules with specified convex hull of weights.
+In Section \ref{Sappl1}, we compute the support of all simple modules $L(\lambda)$ (and others).
+In Section \ref{Sappl2}, we compute the unique ``largest'' and ``smallest'' highest weight modules with specified convex hull of weights.